 - You will receive a confirmation of your appointment.
 Without this confirmation, your reservation is not valid.
 We have limited availability, so we ask for your understanding in kindly providing this information in advance.

 The Study Centre is open to anyone wishing to consult the archives and library collection of Het Nieuwe Instituut.
 The diversity of the col-lection spanning both the archives and library makes it possible to carry out extensive research.
 The National Collection for Dutch Architecture and Urbanism consists of some 700 archives of Dutch architects, and our internationally-oriented library features publications in the fields of architecture and urban planning, spatial planning, interior design, art, design and digital culture.

 For current information, please visit the page: Opening hours and entrance

 When you first visit the Study Centre, we will ask you to fill in a registration form.
 It is necessary to show valid proof of identity when you register.

-Searching the collection
+Consult the library collection